DzurisHome/Home-Assistant-Google-Assistant-SDK-Food-Time-Announcement/README.md

 ### Home Assistant Google Assistant SDK Food Time Announcement
-#### Food Time Announcement Automtion for Google Chromecasts Speakers or TVs when Someone push the Button or some Entity Change State
+#### Food Time Announcement Automtion for Google Speakers and Displays when Someone push the Button or some Entity Change State

 ---